NicolasArrastia/canvas-beat-em-up-game/README.md

 # Canvas Beat em Up Game

-In this project I made my first game made with javascript using the canvas tag of html
+In this project I made my first game made with vanilla javascript using the canvas API

 ## Controlls
 WASD/Arrows: Movement